The structure of the PFEW is enshrined in the Police Federation Regulations 1969.

 Your National Federation

 All police cadets, constables, sergeants, inspectors and chief inspectors can choose to be members of the Police Federation of England and Wales under the Police Act 1996.
 Officers are offered this opportunity on joining, and must complete a form electing to join.
-This should be explained to new entrants by local JBBs.
+This will be explained to you by Simon Payne during your induction week.